luisfelipesdn12/buzzvel-vacation-plan/README.md

 - 📅 Manage your plans in a beautiful card view
 - 🫂 Add participants to each trip
 - 🆔 User register and login with authenticated routes
-- 🖼️ Retriave profile picture and display name from Gravatar
+- 🖼️ Retrieve profile picture and display name from Gravatar
 - 🌐 Deploy to the web on each Git update
 - 🔗 Custom domain configuration
 - 🛑 Careful errors handling with good UX